A 1 point safety is extremely rare, but it can happen.

 What is a 1 point safety?
-A 1 point safety is when a team trying a 2 point conversion or PAT turns the ball over, the defense take the ball out of the end zone, then gets tackled in the end zone for a safety.
+A 1 point safety is when a team trying a 2 point conversion or PAT turns the ball over, the defense takes the ball out of the end zone, then gets tackled in the end zone for safety.

 Yes, there is a such thing as a 1 Point Safety.
 But before we get into that, lets cover the basics.

 A safety can be scored in two different ways: